 The axis of symmetry of a parabola is always perpendicular to the directrix and goes through the focus point.
 The vertex of a parabola is the point at which the parabola makes its sharpest turn; it lies halfway between the focus and the directrix.

 A real-life example of a parabola is the path traced by an object in projectile motion.

 The parabola equation in vertex form

-The standard form of the quadratic equation is
+The standard form of a quadratic equation is

 y = ax² + bx + c.
-You can use this vertex calculator to transform it to the vertex form that allows you to find the important points of the parabola - vertex and focus.
+You can use this vertex calculator to transform that equation into the vertex form, which allows you to find the important points of the parabola - the vertex and the focus.

-The equation of a parabola in a vertex form is
+The equation of a parabola in the vertex form is

 y = a(x-h)² + k, where: